In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

 Behind that, is the expandable luggage compartment, which opens up completely for convenient flat packing and organization.

 At the side of the pack is a water bottle pocket that zips away so it’s hidden.
-It fits a 1-litre water bottle, albeit tightly.
+It fits up to a 700ml (24oz) bottle.

 Pack Dimensions (L(height)xWxD): Expanded – 21.5″ x 14″ x 9.5″ Unexpanded – 21.5″ x 14″ x 4.5″

-While volume-wise, Knack Pack’s Large pack is a very appropriate size for most carry-on travel situations, I will say that because of the dimensions of the pack, it feels large, even when not expanded.
-I took it on a couple of weekend excursions, and felt like it was overkill, even though in its stead I would have taken a 25 (or even 30) litre daypack.
+While volume-wise, Knack Pack’s Large pack is an appropriate size for most carry-on travel situations, I will say that because of the dimensions of the pack, it feels large, even when not expanded.
+I took it on a couple of weekend excursions, and even unexpanded I felt like it was overkill, even though in its stead I would have taken a 25 (or even 30) litre daypack.